F-1 Optional Practical Training (OPT)

 - You cannot accumulate more than 90 days of unemployment.

-- The 90 days begins with the start date on the EAD card.
+- The 90-day clock begins with the start date on the EAD card.

-- Comply with the reporting requirements - report via email, within the 10 days, if any of these change: employer’s name, address and employment start date; interruption of employment; legal change of name; or, change of address
+- Comply with the reporting requirements - report via Google Form here within 10 days of the change, if any of the following has changed: employer’s name, address and employment start date; interruption of employment; legal change of name; or, change of address

 Travel Between Graduation and OPT Approval